 Cortina in winter is not only skiing.
 On Cold winter days the sun goes down quite early, so you need to have plans to fill your evenings.
 In this site we have written several articles, but the most interesting for those who spend the vacations on skis in Cortina are probably what to do in Cortina in winter and where to have fun in Cortina, where you'll surely find some ideas to fill up your evenings in the mountains.

-Hoping you liked the page on skiing in Cortina d'Ampezzo, before saying goodbye, we would suggest you to read all the articles we wrote about what to do in Cortina d'Ampezzo by clicking here.
+We hope you liked this page on skiing in Cortina d'Ampezzo.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.